jaq-lagnirac/cs370-swe/papers/server-instructions.md

     - Note that mysqlclient may fail a few times as it finds the correct version.
 My system used version 2.1.1

 ## Running the Server
-You should now have everything required to run `server.py`.
+You should now have everything required to run `test-server.py`.
 With the server running, you can connect to it using `http://127.0.0.1:8080/`.
-This should return the current state of the table MyTable.
+This should return the current state of the test_table.
-- You may add an integer to the table using `/add/x`
-- You may delete an integer from the table using `/delete/x`